Spring Cleaning

 Spring Cleaning from The Oprah Network – All your spring-cleaning tasks broken down into different hour chunks so you can do it all in one day.

-Spring Cleaning Guide from Apartment Therapy – This guide is broken up into general times of the day and not hour by hour, but still outlines how to complete a full home clean in one day.
+Spring Cleaning Guide from Apartment Therapy – This guide is broken down by general times of day rather than hour by hour, but still outlines how to complete a full home clean in one day.

-30 Day Spring Cleaning from the Spruce – This guide breaks up tasks to encapsulate a full month.
-Some days are more labor intensive, while others are simple and encourage you to keep up with the full month.
+30 Day Spring Cleaning from The Spruce – This guide breaks tasks into manageable chunks to cover a full month.
+Some days are more labor-intensive, while others are simple and encourage you to keep up with the full month.

 Donating

-The library cannot directly take your recyclable items.
-However, we are committed to the environment and the future of our planet and do encourage you to recycle items including batteries, e-waste, chemicals, light bulbs and paint.
-Here is a list of local organizations who can collect recyclable items.
+The library cannot accept your recyclable items directly.
+However, we are committed to the environment and the future of our planet, and we encourage you to recycle items such as batteries, e-waste, chemicals, light bulbs and paint.
+Here is a list of local organizations that can collect recyclable items.

 Miscellaneous/Household Recycling